HZeyen/PyRefra/1_Installation.md

     + `conda config --add channels gimli --add channels conda-forge` « channels » is the place where to find the source code, here « gimli » and “conda-forge”
     + `conda create -n pg pygimli pybert`
 (this may take quite some time, don’t worry about error messages as long as conda is running).
 Here, “pg” means the new environment called “pg”.
-Pybert is not necessary for refraPy, but if you want also to use Orsay ERT inversion programs, better to install everything together.
+Pybert is not necessary for PyRefra, but if you want also to use Orsay ERT inversion programs, better to install everything together.
         + `conda activate pg` (activation of the environment “pg”)
         + `conda install obspy`
         + `conda install statsmodels`